MicrosoftDocs/defender-docs/defender/threat-intelligence/sorting-filtering-and-downloading-data.md

 The following filters apply to resolution data:
 - **System tag**: Defender TI creates these tags based on insights discovered by our research team.
 [Learn more](using-tags.md#system-tags)
 - **Tag**: Custom tags that Defender TI users applied.
 [Learn more](using-tags.md#custom-tags)
-- **ASN**: Results that relate to a designated Autonomous System Number (ASN).
+- **ASN**: Results that relate to a designated autonomous system number (ASN).
 - **Network**: Results that relate to designated network.
 - **Source**: The data source that produced the result (for example, *riskiq*, *emerging_threats*).

 To filter resolution data:
 1. Search a domain, IP address, or host in the **Intel explorer** search bar.
-2. Go to the **Resolutions** tab, then apply filters to each of the types of filter options noted previously.
+2. Go to the **Resolutions** tab
+3. Apply filters to each of the types of filter options noted previously.

 ![Filters Resolutions](media/filtersResolutions.gif)

 ### Tracker filters

 The following filters apply to tracker data:
-- **Type**: The identified tracker type for each artifact (for example, *JarmFuzzyHash*, *GoogleAnalyticsID*).
+- **Type**: The identified tracker type for each artifact (for example, *JarmFuzzyHash* or *GoogleAnalyticsID*).
 - **Address**: The IP address that directly observed the tracker or has a resolving host that observed the tracker.
 This filter appears when you search an IP address.
 - **Hostname**: The host that observed this tracker value.
 This filter appears when you search a domain or host.

 To filter tracker data:
 1. Search a domain, IP address, or host in the **Intel explorer** search bar.
-2. Go to the **Trackers** tab, then apply filters to each of the types of filter options noted previously.
+2. Go to the **Trackers** tab
+3. Apply filters to each of the types of filter options noted previously.

 ![Filters Trackers](media/filtersTrackers.gif)